stefanpie/stefanabikaram/content/authors/admin/_index.md

 ---

-Stefan Abi-Karam is a 3rd-year undergraduate student of Electrical Engineering at the Georgia Institute of technology.
-His research interests include applied machine learning, Digitial design, and hardware acceleration.
+Hello!
+I am  a 3rd-year undergraduate student of Electrical Engineering at the Georgia Institute of technology.
+My research interests include applied machine learning, digitial design, and hardware acceleration.